rodjc/bioinfo-tools/README.md

 # Bioinformatics Tools Docker Environment

-This repository provides a Docker environment pre-configured with essential bioinformatics tools, including [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [BWA](http://bio-bwa.sourceforge.net/), [GATK](https://gatk.broadinstitute.org/hc/en-us), and [Minimap2](https://github.com/lh3/minimap2), among others.
+This repository provides instructions on how to build a Linux environment pre-configured with essential bioinformatics tools, including [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [BWA](http://bio-bwa.sourceforge.net/), [GATK](https://gatk.broadinstitute.org/hc/en-us), and [Minimap2](https://github.com/lh3/minimap2), among others.
 It also includes [Nextflow](https://www.nextflow.io/) for workflow management.
 The environment is based on a Debian image and is designed to simplify the setup and usage of common bioinformatics tools in a containerized format.

 ## Tools Included
 - **Bowtie2**: v2.5.4